Contact Us

 Looking for a Machu Picchu hike?
 Here are the top 3 Machu Picchu hikes, with the pros and cons of each.
 Plus some lesser-known treks you might like to try.

 The best way to get to Machu Picchu is on foot.
-Alright, arriving by wingsuit or bungee jump would be pretty cool… But Machu Picchu is an ancient city of the Incas and the Machu Picchu hike is almost like a pilgrimage.
+But Machu Picchu is an ancient city of the Incas and the Machu Picchu hike is almost like a pilgrimage.
 You hike through the mountains and valleys of Peru in the footsteps of Inca people or olden-day explorers.
 Rather than just stepping off the train or bus and “doing” Machu Picchu in a touristy whirl, you can take time to appreciate the setting and the culture.

 The three main routes to hike Machu Picchu